 Gippsland Innovation Centre a boost for the region’s industry

-The Gippsland Innovation Centre, as part of the Hi-Tech Precinct in Morwell, will help to take local businesses and industry to the next level.
+The Morwell Innovation Centre, as part of Gippsland's Hi-Tech Precinct, will help to take local businesses and industry to the next level.

 Construction is set to begin on the Centre this month, with the ground now cleared to make way for the $17.2m facility, which is set to be fully operational in 2020.

 The Centre will house a range of facilities and infrastructure to support business incubation, development and collaboration for the long-term benefit of the region.

 Local business will be able to share in the Centre’s high quality technology and equipment, and to utilise these resources to help evolve and innovate within their industries.

 New start-ups will also have the support they need through access to the facilities, as well as the exciting mentoring and collaboration opportunities that the Centre's incubator/accelerator hub will provide.